thisdot/tech-conferences/README.md

 [Angular Day](https://2022.angularday.it/)

-The Angular Day conference provides an opportunity to all angular developers to meet and share experiences while having fun and networking in an enjoyable context.<br>
+The Angular Day conference provides an opportunity for all angular developers to meet and share experiences while having fun and networking in an enjoyable context.<br>
 **City and State**: Verona<br>
 **Country**: Italy

 [ng-conf](https://enterprise.ng-conf.org/)

-The conference that will teach you how to get the most out of your Angular applications in the enterprise.<br>
+This conference will teach you how to get the most out of your Angular applications in the enterprise.<br>
 **City and State**: Salt Lake City, Utah<br>
 **Country**: USA